jamiegl/xyzblog/content/posts/azure-quantum-thoughts/index.md

  - Resource estimation - We lack quantum computers that are commercially viable, but we can still estimate how many qubits/gates (gates are just like classical logic gates but they act on qubits and can do funky things like cause entanglements) it would take to solve a potential problem on a quantum computer.
 This allows companies to plan for a quantum future, and pick use cases to focus on based on scale required.

 # Generating some Q# using Copilot
-We've got a development kit that enables us to write Q# code that runs on a quantum computor.
+We've got a development kit that enables us to write Q# code that runs on a quantum hardware.
 The development kit also lets us obtain resource estimates for algorithims using Q# - but this gets ran on classical infrastructure.
 We can use Copilot to generate Q# code for either use case.

 One of the "hello worlds" of quantum computing algorthims is Grovers Search algorithim (for unstructured search, i.e. needle in a haystack), which can achieve quadratic speedup over its classical analogue.
 Lets ask Copilot to "implement grovers search algorithim in Q#":
 ```c#